Table of Contents

-Here are 4 exercise/stretches that your chiropractor/physical therapist may recommend to help you reduce sciatic nerve pain:
+Here are four exercises/stretches that your chiropractor/physical therapist may recommend to help you reduce sciatic nerve pain:

 Its purpose is to strengthen the lower abdominal muscles and stretch the lower back.

-Its purpose is to help reduce nerve compression in the low back, that can help alleviate lower back pain.
+Its purpose is to help reduce nerve compression in the low back, which can help alleviate lower back pain.

 Its purpose is to increase the spine’s mobility and flexibility.

-There will be a gentle stretching sensation on the opposite side of lower back and hip area
+There will be a gentle stretching sensation on the opposite side of the lower back and hip area.

 Lower body rotations can help you strengthen your lower abdominal muscles and stretch your low back.

-Its purpose is to strengthen the abdominal muscles, low back and stabilize the areas.
+Its purpose is to strengthen the abdominal muscles and low back and stabilize the areas.

-Once this exercise/stretch can be performed 10 times with functional pain, add arm movement with each leg extension:
+Once this exercise/stretch can be performed ten times with functional pain, add arm movement with each leg extension:

 Abdominal and spinal muscles are essential components of the spine’s system.